 Indonesian Gado Gado style is a quick, healthy summertime meal (as pictured).
 I use a mix of steamed and raw vegetables and boiled eggs.
 Here we have raw red cabbage, celery, cucumber, and capsicum.
 Steamed cauliflower, broccoli, asparagus (I'd usually add green beans too).
 The nice thing about eating this way is that the whole family can share and pick and choose what they want

-Grill some meat, toss with the satay sauce and serve with salad, Asian herbs, and vegetables in lettuce cups
+Grill some meat, toss with the satay sauce and serve with salad, Asian herbs, and vegetables in whole cos or iceberg lettuce cups